-The Ben Chatham Adventures are an ongoing series of Doctor Who fanfics by Sparacus, a poster on Gallifrey Base.
+The Ben Chatham Adventures is an ongoing series of Doctor Who fanfics by Sparacus, a poster on Gallifrey Base.
 They star Ben Chatham ("played" by Adam Rickett), a heroic, self-deprecating, multi-layered character self-insert of the author.
 The plots are occasionally affectionate homages to 1970s Doctor Who stories, such as the 1974 stories The Green Death and Invasion of the Dinosaurs.

 The series began with what Sparacus maintained was a Canon Series 2, which featured Rose falling for Chatham, the Doctor killing a hamster, Mickey joining a cult and Jackie Tyler dying from a brain tumor contracted from a genetically-modified apple.
 (But that's okay, because Sparacus maintains that she was too low-class to appear on Doctor Who anyway.)